Are you going on a cruise and looking to avoid getting seasick?

 Get The Jab

 The medical center (usually located on the lower decks of the cruise ship) provides a seasick remedy that they call “The Jab.”
-It is an injection that will make you sleep for a few hours and get rid of your sickness.
+It is an injection that will make you sleep for a few hours and get rid of your seasickness.
 This remedy should be kept as a last resort for a few reasons: first, it is not cheap, and second, you will be sleeping for a long time missing out on your cruise.

 Ginger is a fantastic natural remedy for motion sickness and can be found at the buffet on your cruise.
 You can also buy some candied ginger and keep it with you and eat it occasionally.
 Ginger ale works very well too, and it is available at every bar on the cruise ship.
 You can also ask any of the restaurants, and they will get you some pickled ginger – the one that is served with sushi.
 Or you can ask for sliced ginger and make a pure ginger tea with it and some lemon juice.